 My Personal Solution

 In practice, I use bank transfers from and to Bangkok Bank for nearly all international transfers exceeding USD 1,000, with fees to be paid by the sender.
 For smaller payments, I usually go with PayPal – while it’s not as cheap as some other alternatives, it’s by far the most convenient and widely used solution, even if it costs an extra USD 10 for a transfer.
-If I had to deal with regular transactions below USD 2,000, I would also consider TransferWise.

 If you’ve found any other alternatives you’d like to recommend, please let me know in the comments or send me a message!